Our Physical Therapy Team

 When they’re not in the treatment room, you can find them writing and teaching gender affirming, sex positive, kink-informed courses for current/future healthcare providers, or for anyone who wants to learn more about sexuality, their bodies, and pelvic health

-Dustienne Miller PT, MS, WCS, CYT
+Dustienne Miller PT, MS, PWCS, CYT

-Board Certified Women’s Clinical Health Specialist
+Board Certified Pelvic and Women’s Clinical Health Specialist

-Dustienne graduated from the Sage Colleges in 1999 with her physical therapy degree then made a pivot turn to pursue her love of musical theatre in New York.
-After spending a summer studying at The Ailey School, she danced professionally for several years, most notably with the national tour of Fosse.
-She bridged her dance and physical therapy backgrounds working for Physioarts, who contracted her to work backstage at several Broadway shows and for the Radio City Christmas Spectacular.
+Dustienne graduated from the Sage Colleges in 1999 with her physical therapy degree then made a pivot turn to pursue her love of musical theatre in New York City.
+After spending a summer studying at The Ailey School, she danced professionally for several years, most notably with the National Tour of Fosse.

 Trading the skyscrapers of NYC for the hills of Sonoma County CA, Dustienne Miller set up her clinical practice in Santa Rosa in 2012.
 After a wonderful year filled with sunshine and amazing food, she moved to Boston to be closer to her family.
-She is a board certified women’s health clinical specialist recognized by the American Board of Physical Therapy Specialties.
-Dustienne weaves yoga postures, mindfulness and breathing into her clinical practice, having received her yoga teacher certification through the Kripalu Center for Yoga and Health.